Helicity Softer Dipole Pomeron Model for Vector Meson Photoproduction by Arbitrarily Polarized Photons: Comparisons, Predictions and Discussions

 \subsection{Discussions}

-It's introduced in Sec.\ref{Sec1} that the soft-hard transition of QCD can be revealed in the VM photoproductions.
-Specifically, the energy dependence of the cross sections $\si_{tot}(W)$, parametrized as $W^\delta$ in high $W$, is apt to investigate the transition from the soft to the hard interactions across a whole energy range of the process.
+It's introduced in Sec.\ref{Sec1} that the soft-hard transition of QCD can be revealed in the VM photoproduction.
+Specifically, the energy dependence of the cross sections $\sigma_{int}(W)$, parametrized as $W^\delta$ in high $W$, is apt to investigate the transition from the soft to the hard interactions across a whole energy range of the process.
 HERA experiment results demonstrated the "logarithmic derivative" $\delta\simeq0.2$ for $\rho^{0}$ at the photon virtuality $Q^{2}=0$ \cite{HERAtot}.
-As the Regge phenomenology describing the "soft" physics, our HSDP model and SDPM agree with $0.2$ well, while JPACM fails: \be \delta_{HSDP}=0.19508, \qquad \delta_{SDPM}=0.198393, \qquad \delta_{JPAC}=0.247669 \footnote[1]{These $\delta$ values are calculated by fitting their $\si_{tot}$ at $W\in[40,500]GeV$}, \ee as implied in Fig.\ref{totXsplot}.
-The Dipole Pomeron scheme can produce logarithmic rise of $pp$ and $p\bar{p}$ total cross sections in high energy $W$ with a reduced intercept $\bar{\af}_{\mathbb{P}}$\cite{totem}.
-Even with the slightly $\bar{\af}_{\mathbb{P}}<1$ fitted value, the same $\si_{tot}$ rising as SDPM up to $W\simeq 680GeV$ and slower rising at higher $W$ continuously are observed in our model, so this $\bar{\af}_{\mathbb{P}}$ value is sensible and well-grounded.
-Moreover, our better agreement with the intermediate $W$ $\si_{tot}$ HERA data observed in Sec.\ref{seccomp} implies HSDP model can even describe the soft-hard transition better than SDPM.
+As the Regge phenomenology describing the "soft" physics, our HSDP model and SDPM agree with $0.2$ well, while JPACM fails:

+as implied in Fig.\ref{totXsplot}.
+The DP scheme can produce logarithmic rise of $pp$ and $p\bar{p}$ total cross sections in high energy $W$ with a reduced intercept $\bar{\alpha}_{\mathbb{P}}$\cite{totem}.
+Even with the slightly $\bar{\alpha}_{\mathbb{P}}<1$ fitted value, our Softer Dipole Pomeron can describe all these data well as discussed in Sec.\ref{secDPQCD}, and the same $\sigma_{int}$ rising as SDPM up to $W\simeq 680GeV$ and slower rising at higher $W$ continuously are observed in our model, so this $\bar{\alpha}_{\mathbb{P}}$ value is sensible and well-grounded.
+Moreover, our better compatibility with the intermediate energy $\sigma_{int}$ HERA data observed in Sec.\ref{seccomp} implies HSDP model can even reflect the soft-hard transition better than SDPM.